korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 if the seat is reserved or not.

-The **theatre** class should have three fields, theatre name, an integer for seats in row, how many seats are in a single row in other words, and a field for the seats themselves.
+The **theatre** class should have three fields, theatre name, an integer for seats in a row, how many seats are in a single row in other words, and a field for the seats themselves.
 This last field should be a **TreeSet**.
-A Theatre instance should be constructed with the theatre name, the number of rows in the theatre, and the number of seats total in the theatre.
+A Theatre instance should be constructed with the theatre name, the number of rows in the theatre, and the number of total seats in the theatre.
 For simplicity, assume there are a uniform number of seats in every row, and the number of rows should never exceed _26_, so the rows will be labeled _A_ through _Z_.